ExitValue.ai

 How much do hospice agencies sell for?

-Hospices typically trade at 9-12.5x EBITDA or 1.2-2.5x revenue.
+Hospices typically trade at platform-tier earnings multiples or a revenue-multiple range.
 The per-Average-Daily-Census rule of thumb is $50-90K per ADC.
 A 200-ADC hospice often trades for $14-18M depending on length-of-stay profile, payor mix, and compliance record.

 Why does hospice trade at higher multiples than home health?